mpolimeno/sdsu-sage-tutorial-git/about.rst

 .. index:: command line, notebook

 This tutorial assumes that the reader has access to a running copy of Sage.
-On most operating systems, installing Sage usually consists of just downloding the proper package from the project's main `website <http://www.sagemath.org>`_, unwrapping it, and executing `sage` from within.
+On most operating systems, installing Sage usually consists of  downloding the proper package from the project's main `website <http://www.sagemath.org>`_, unwrapping it, and executing `sage` from within.
 For more information on the process of installing sage see Sage's `Installation Guide <http://www.sagemath.org/doc/installation>`_.

-Once it has been installed and started it has two ways to enter commands, either from the *command line* or by using the  web-based *notebook*.
+Once it has been installed and started, Sage has two ways to enter commands, either from the *command line* or by using the  web-based *notebook*.
 The notebook interface is similar in design to the interface of *Matlab*, *Mathematica*, or *Maple* and is a popular choice.

 Everything that follows the ``sage:`` prompt is a command that we encourage the reader to type in on their own.
 For example, if we wanted to *factor* the integer :math:`1438880` we would give the following example using Sage's :func:`.factor` command. ::

   sage: factor(1438880)
   2^5 * 5 * 17 * 23^2

+The line after the ``sage:`` contains the output that the user should expect after properly entering the command.

 From the command line the interaction would probably look a bit like this: